Try Radar for free

 What to do

-A site structure audit before content production starts with a clear inventory of what is already live.
-With Radar, you can scan up to 1,000 pages per run in the free demo and see how they fall into home, hub, and leaf levels based on public sitemaps and shallow crawl signals.
-This gives you a fast, objective snapshot of your current architecture before you write new pages.
+A site structure audit before content production starts with a simple inventory of what is already visible.
+With Radar, the free demo can scan up to 1,000 pages per run and group them into home, hub, and leaf levels using public sitemaps and shallow crawl signals.

-When you are ready for deeper work, paid usage raises the cap to 20,000 pages per run and adds AI interpretation, two‑site comparison on one screen, and JSON import for cases where crawling is blocked and you can provide a snapshot.
-That way, your pre‑production audit can cover larger sites and more complex scenarios without changing tools.
+For larger or more complex work, the cap can increase to up to 20,000 pages per run.
+That option includes AI interpretation, two-site comparison on one screen, and JSON import when crawling is blocked and you can provide a snapshot.

 What to keep in mind